sonata-project/SonataAdminBundle/docs/reference/templates.rst

                 button_list:                    '@SonataAdmin/Button/list_button.html.twig'
                 button_show:                    '@SonataAdmin/Button/show_button.html.twig'

 Notice that this is a global change, meaning it will affect all model mappings automatically, both for ``Admin`` mappings defined by you and by other bundles.

 If you wish, you can specify custom templates on a per ``Admin`` mapping basis.
-Internally, the ``CRUDController`` fetches this information from the ``Admin`` class instance, so you can specify the templates to use in the ``Admin`` service definition:
+Internally, the ``CRUDController`` fetches this information from the ``TemplateRegistry`` class instance that belongs with the ``Admin``, so you can specify the templates to use in the ``Admin`` service definition:

 .. configuration-block::